The Palace of Congress, EUR. https://www.flickr.com/photos/stefz/114603966

-Not your run of the mill convention centre, this unique building is also referred to as The Cloud for its unusual architectural design.
+Not your run-of-the-mill convention center, this unique building is also referred to as The Cloud for its unusual architectural design.
 Inside the massive glass and steel structure, floats a white cloud designed by Massimiliano Fuksas.
 It’s a fully functional space too!
 Don’t believe it?
 Take a look for yourself, or visit the website for more information.

 The Basilica of Saint Peter and Saint Paul